smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 ======================
 This application will consist of 4 major components:

-1. A model, which defines the service
+1. A model, which defines the service.
-2. A server, which handles requests for coffee
+2. A server, which handles requests for coffee.
-3. A client, which is generated from the model
+3. A client, which is generated from the model.
-4. A web application, which uses the client to make requests to the server
+4. A web application, which uses the client to make requests to the server.

 --------------
 Pre-requisites